setzstone/aiacid/entropia-faq.md

 A: The Entropian Model of Time proposes that time emerges from systems crossing Entropian boundaries, with each "tick" representing a reorganization event.
 The rate at which time appears to flow varies across scales based on entropy dynamics.
 The information and network reorganization that occurs after energy drain constitutes what we experience as the passage of time.
 Time can be analyzed both as discrete transitions (Boundary Model) and continuous stability maintenance (Stability Model).

+Q: How does Entropia, in general, explain time as emergent?

+A: The Entropian Model of Time proposes that time emerges from systems crossing Entropian boundaries, with each "tick" representing a reorganization event.
+The rate at which time appears to flow varies across scales based on entropy dynamics.
+The information and network reorganization that occurs after energy drain constitutes what we experience as the passage of time.
+Time can be analyzed both as discrete transitions (Boundary Model) and continuous stability maintenance (Stability Model).
+Time emerges as an entropy-dependent property tied to Scale Depth, rather than being fundamental.
+Scale transitions explain relativistic effects like time dilation without requiring time as an independent dimension.
+Time is derived as an entropy-based crystallization process; possibility collapse through sideways scale transition.

 ## Questions About Scale Organization Theory

 Q: What is Scale Organization Theory (SOT)?

 A: Scale Organization Theory (SOT) is a framework explaining how information organizes across different scales.
 It includes key components such as Scale Depth, Entropian Equilibrium, Scale Coalescence, Entropian Boundaries, Entropian Bridges, and Scale Network.

+Q: How does Scale Organization Theory (SOT) support the idea of scale as the 4th dimension?

+A: SOT proposes that "Scale Space" is the dimensional framework where different scales of reality exist relative to each other, with the quantum realm serving as a central reference point.
+Our universe exists at a particular "Scale Depth" within this space.
+Instead of time being the 4th dimension in a spacetime framework, SOT suggests scale is the true 4th dimension.
+Scale Space replaces extra dimensions as the framework for unifying forces across scales.

+Q: What is "Scale Space" in SOT?

+A: Scale Space is the dimensional framework where different scales of reality (quantum, classical, cosmic) interact.
+It's the space in which different scales exist relative to each other, with the quantum realm as a central reference point.
+Our universe exists at a particular "Scale Depth" within this space.

+Q: What are Entropian Boundaries, and how do they relate to emergent time?

+A: Entropian Boundaries are critical scale-transition thresholds where information reorganizes to retain pattern coherence as it crosses from one scale to another.
+These boundaries are governed by entropy dynamics, coherence, and information flow, ensuring stability during reorganization.
+The Entropian Model of Time proposes that time emerges from systems crossing these boundaries, with each "tick" representing a reorganization event.

+Q: What is Scale Depth?

+A: Scale Depth refers to our universe's relative "distance" in scale from the quantum realm within Scale Space.
+Time emerges as a property of entropy rates at different positions in Scale Space.
+Time flows differently depending on entropy rates at different Scale Depths, explaining relativistic effects like time dilation.

+Q: How do scale transitions explain relativistic effects like time dilation?

+A: Scale transitions explain relativistic effects like time dilation without requiring time as an independent dimension.
+Time is derived as an entropy-based crystallization process; possibility collapse through sideways scale transition.
+Time flows differently depending on entropy rates at different Scale Depths, explaining relativistic effects like time dilation.

 Q: What are Entropian Boundaries in SOT?